MiladBarai/SodukuGame/README.md

-# SodukuGame
+# SudokuGame
-Soduku game in Python
+Sudoku game in Python